SpaceRhinoStudio/engaland-docs/general/introduction.md

 ## About Endros

-Endros are droids constructed by an [Obifex Machine](../gameplay/opifex-machine.md) using the blueprints and controlled by the citizens of [the Engaverse](introduction.md#engaverse).
+Endros are droids constructed by an [Opifex Machine](../gameplay/opifex-machine.md) using the blueprints and controlled by the citizens of [the Engaverse](introduction.md#engaverse).
 They are represented by NFTs living on Polygon network, backed by ERC-721 standard.
 Their values are determined by level/experience and rarity score, which is calculated based on multiple factors, such as their stats, amount of staked collateral, and equipped wearables.
 Endros are representatives of their own realm where they have been manufactured to mobilize a strong army.

 Players can participate in [games](../gameplay/games.md), and [governance](../communities/dao.md) to gain experience, upgrade, level up their Endro, and enjoy their time.
 You could have the rarest Endros and gain rewards in our native token, "[ENGA](../tokenomic-land/enga-token.md)", in [Rarity Farming](../gameplay/rarity-farming.md) - a completely on-chain mini-game that rewards the rarest Endros with ENGA token.